“The fact that we are not talking about this every single day is in some sense a great moral failure of every leader in this country.”

 Here’s the thing: Lately I have been watching the ABC and SBS World News evening after evening, and every evening is the same.
 Extreme weather events are the top news story again and again.

 On another evening, SBS World News showed 4:45 minutes of one more catastrophic extreme weather scene after the next, in Victoria and overseas.
 After almost five minutes of intense news, as usual, not one single time were the two words ‘climate change’ or ‘global warming’ mentioned.
 No reflections – no background – no constructive interviews.
 Two days after, it was all happening in South Australia.
 Same story.

 I find it appalling.
-Shockingly bad ‘service’ from two million-dollar enterprises that to a large extent are financed by the people, and have charters that describe how their role is to provide honest, credible information to the Australian people.
+Shockingly bad ‘service’ from two million-dollar enterprises that to a large extent are financed by the people, and have charters that describe how their role is to provide honest and credible information to the Australian people.

 I know what the news editors are thinking.
-“Great footage!”.
-They know that the more destruction and drama there is in the pictures, the better news tv that night.
+“Great footage!” first of all.
+They know that the more destruction and drama there is in the pictures, the better news tv ratings that night.
 That’s the main reason these weather catastrophe stories get that top priority ranking.
 An analysis with some ‘talking heads’ would not come across with the same level of drama and intensity.
 Worse, some viewers might drop out.
 Zap over to a commercial channel.
-It is all about numbers in the television world: how to keep or grow the ratings.
+It is all about numbers in the television world: how to keep – or grow – the ratings.

 Everyone is under time pressure, no one has the time to stop and think for a moment about what really is going on, and what needs to be done at a much higher and more analytic level.
 This is the job for directors and executives.
 So I had a chat with my radio-partner at The Sustainable Hour about it, and we decided to direct our letter to the directors of both ABC and SBS:

 We write to you on behalf of a large chunk of your viewers and listeners.
 One recent survey, conducted by the Climate Institute, says we now are two thirds of the Australian population.